 Given the energy-saving factor you must consider, it might seem counterproductive that an on-demand water heater might have higher KW requirements.
 However, a tankless electric water heater can heat a large amount of water quickly.
 Additionally, a large tankless water heater can draw 36kW when heating water.

-To reiterate, tankless heaters only need to deploy power for a matter of seconds (mostly under 10), compared to most hot water appliances in the home, including traditional tank heaters, which run for hours at a time since they have to keep the water warm and ready for use.
+To summarize, tankless heaters require just a few seconds (usually less than 10) of electricity to operate, as opposed to other hot water equipment in the house, including typical tank heaters, which must run for hours at a time to keep the water heated and ready for use.

 While electric tankless water heaters spend a lot of electricity during a short period, after you turn on the shower or a tap faucet, they work quickly and sit in rest mode the rest of the time.
 This can lead to a reduced energy costs by at least 40%.